Dahyan airstrike: Attack

 According to Save the Children, at the time of the attack the children were on a bus heading back to school from a picnic when the driver stopped to get refreshment at the market in Dahyan.
 Most of the children were under age 10, according to the International Committee of the Red Cross.
 A Red Cross–supported hospital in Saada received the bodies of 29 children under 15 years of age and 48 wounded individuals, 30 of whom were children.
 A total of 40 children were killed in the strike.

 According to a resident of Dahyan, the warplanes had been loitering over the area for more than an hour before they attacked.
 Another witness said, "Our shops were open and shoppers were walking around as usual.
 All those who died were residents, children and shop owners."
 According to Yahya Hussein, a teacher who was traveling separately from the bus, "The scene can't be described—there was body parts and blood everywhere."

 The bomb that killed the children was a 227 kg (500 lb) laser-guided Mk 82 bomb.
-It had been supplied to Saudi Arabia by the United States in the 2017 United States–Saudi Arabia arms deal under U.S. President Donald Trump.
+According to CNN, it had been supplied to Saudi Arabia by the United States in the 2017 United States–Saudi Arabia arms deal under U.S. President Donald Trump.
+The same week, The Guardian reported that "Based on marking on a fin segment of the bomb, Bellingcat traced the bomb to a shipment of a thousand of such bombs to Saudi Arabia, approved by the State Department in 2015, during the Obama administration".